TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 *	[**getKeyColumns**](#getkeycolumapi)
 *	[**getTableType**](#gettabletypeapi)

+!!!
+Note
+	These are developer APIs and are subject to change in the future.

 <a id= getkeycolumapi> </a>
 ### getKeyColumns
 Gets primary key or key columns of a SnappyData table.